scaxyz/recmd/readme.md

 # Record/Replay commands

-A simple lib (with cli) to record the outputs of an command with the same timedelays.
+A with cli (with lib) to record the outputs of a command and replay it with the same timedelays.

 ## Installation